PostgREST/postgrest/README.md

 ## Data Integrity

-Rather than relying on an Object Relational Mapper and custom imperative coding, this system requires you put declarative constraints directly into your database.
+Rather than relying on an Object Relational Mapper and custom imperative coding, this system requires you to put declarative constraints directly into your database.
 Hence no application can corrupt your data (including your API server).